ianrenton/planesailing/README.md

 To run Plane/Sailing:

 1. Ensure your machine has Java 21 or later installed, e.g. `sudo apt install openjdk-21-jre-headless`.
 If you're on something like Debian Stable which doesn't yet have Java 21, consider using [the Temurin packages](https://adoptium.net/en-GB/installation/linux/).
 2. Find your copy of Plane/Sailing, either from the ZIP download or one you built yourself (see the previous section).
-You should have three files: a JAR file, an `application.conf` file, a `run.sh`, and a `data` subdirectory.
+You should have three files: a JAR file, an `application.conf` file, a `run.sh`, plus `data` and `static` subdirectories.
 3. Edit `application.conf` and set the IP addresses and ports as required.
-A list of receiving nodes is supported, each with any number of AIS, ADS-B, MLAT, APRS, HORUS and Meshtastic receivers.
+A list of receiving nodes (computers) is supported, each of which can have any number of AIS, ADS-B, MLAT, APRS, HORUS and Meshtastic receivers associated with it.
 One configuration of each type is provided as an example for you to copy.
 If there's something your setup doesn't do, just delete the corresponding section.
 4. Set the base station position, and any airports and seaports you'd like to appear in your data.
+5. Set the default position and zoom of the map when it first loads.
+(You may wish to delay this step until you see it working, so you can adjust accordingly.)
+6. Adjust anything else you can see in `application.conf` that you feel like you might want to change.
 5. Save `application.conf` and run the application, e.g. `chmod +x run.sh`, `./run.sh`
 6. Hopefully you should see log messages indicating that it has started up and loaded data!
 Every 10 seconds it will print out a summary of what's in its track table.
 7. Leave the software running, then access the web server at `http://[ipaddress]:8090`.
-You should see the web interface and data will hopefully start coming through.
+You should see the web interface and tracks will hopefully start to appear.

 If you'd like to make it run automatically on startup on something like a Raspberry Pi, and put it on the internet for everyone to use, the later sections of this README will help you.